 Exam Board: Eduqas

-Learners will apply the theoretical framework and theoretical perspectives to three in-depth studies.
+- Learners will apply the theoretical framework and theoretical perspectives to a series of in-depth studies.

 - BFI Study Days